Assessing Relational Quantum Mechanics: Assessment of Relational Quantum Mechanics

+It would seem that one can interpret each of the terms above easily and make the corresponding predictions: either one or the other of the detectors is excited, no detection has taken place (because no detector is perfect) or there has been a double detection (involving something like a bounce, and corresponding to a small effect of order $\lambda^2$).
+However, the point we want to make is that, one might consider, instead, describing things in terms of an alternative basis for the detectors pair.
+For instance,

-We, of course, know that the experiment will end up with either $\varphi(y-\lambda t)$ or $\varphi(y+\lambda t)$, and not with $\varphi_+(y,t)$ or $\varphi_-(y,t)$---the first pair, but not the second, correspond to a macroscopic object in well-localized states.
-The key question, of course, is whether standard quantum mechanics is capable of predicting this fact.
+Now, if the detectors are macroscopic, we know that the experiment will end up in any of the terms of the original basis, and not in any of the last two terms above---such states do not correspond to macroscopic objects in well-localized states.
+The key question, of course, is whether standard quantum mechanics is capable of \emph{predicting} this fact.
 The answer is that it is not.
 We know from experience that macroscopic objects always possess well-defined positions, the problem is that it is impossible to derive such a result from the standard formalism alone, even when, as above, a full quantum description of the whole system is provided.
-That is, without information not contained in a complete quantum description, standard quantum mechanics is unable to deliver concrete predictions regarding the possible final outcomes of an experiment.\footnote{In practice, such additional information is supplied by the implicit assumption, arrived at by experience, that macroscopic objects, such as measuring devices and observers, always possess well-defined positions---a fact which, of course, is not dictated by the theory itself.}
+That is, without information not contained in a complete quantum description, standard quantum mechanics is unable to deliver concrete predictions regarding the possible final outcomes of an experiment.

+It has been argued that \emph{decoherence} is able to resolve this issue.
+In particular, it has been argued that decoherence is able to explain how, by taking into account the interaction between systems and their environment, a preferred basis \emph{dynamically} emerges.
+There are, however, problems with such an explanation.
+To begin with, the division of the world into a system and an environment is totally arbitrary.
+As a result, different decisions as to how to split a system will lead to different preferred bases.
+Moreover, even if decoherence were able to select a basis, given its inability to resolve the measurement problem, it completely lacks the resources to link such a basis with what we actually expect to see in an actual experiment (for details, see \cite[section 2]{Less}).